zslwyuan/Light-HLS/README.md

 1. download the repository (entire project)
 2. the organization of this repository is: (1) basic functiones and passes are implemented in the directory **["Implementations"](https://github.com/zslwyuan/Light-HLS/tree/master/Implementations)**.
 Nearly all the directories have their own README file to explain the directory.
 (2) experiments are tested in the directory **["Test"](https://github.com/zslwyuan/Light-HLS/tree/master/Tests)**.
 (3) by making a "build" directory and using CMake in each experiment directory (e.g. **[this one](https://github.com/zslwyuan/Light-HLS/tree/master/Tests/LLVM_exp5_SimpleTimingAnalysis/)**), executable can be generated and tried. (hint: cmake .. & make)  (4) for user's convenience, we prepare some scripts for example, **BuildAllFiles.sh**, which will build all the projects, **CleanBuiltFiles.sh**, which will clean all the built files to shrink the size of the directories, and **Build.sh** in test directory, which will just build one test project.
 All these scripts can be run directly.
-3. looking into the source code with detailed comments, reader can trace the headers and functions to understand how the experiment work.
+3. looking into the source codes which we have provided detailed comments, reader can trace the headers and functions to understand how the experiment work.
+Moreover, the README file in each directory will give you an overall understanding what the code is implemented for.
 4. in the directory **[HLS_Data_Lib](https://github.com/zslwyuan/Light-HLS/tree/master/HLS_Data_Lib)**, there is the library of the IR instructions on FPGA.
 Currently, the library is built for Zedboard (Xilinx Platform ID: xc7z020clg484-1).
 If you want to use Light-HLS for another platform, you can regenerate the library by using the **[LibGen.py](https://github.com/zslwyuan/Light-HLS/blob/master/HLS_Lib_Generator/LibGen.py)**, which will collect the information from VivadoHLS and designers can overwrite the library in HLS_Data_Lib with the new one.
 The LibGen.py supports multiple processes to accelerate the procedure.
 An example is shown below.

          python LibGen.py -n 12 -p xc7z020clg484-1